geeksforsocialchange/faceloader/README.md

 # Faceloader

-A single binary to generate an ical file with multiple events linked from a Facebook page
+A single binary to generate an ical file with multiple events linked from a Facebook page.

+Please note this is a very early attempt at a proof of concept and not suitable for any kind of use yet really.

 ## Why did we make FaceLoader?